weiderlim/steganalysis/README.md

 ./scripts/setup_part1.sh
 ```
 ### Adjust your GPU quotas
 Go to Google Cloud Quotas Page.
-Navigate to the project you just created (top left)
+Navigate to the project you just created (top left).

 If you signed up with a free tier account, you first need to upgrade to a paid account; do so by clicking the “Upgrade account” button at the top right of the page.
 Be careful as you will be charged from here on out if you exceed the quota limit.

+Navigate to the IAM tab and select Quotas.
 In the “Metrics” dropdown, select “GPUs (all regions)” and under “Locations” select “Global” (or “All locations”).

 Click edit quotas and select the quota to edit (GPUs All Regions).
 Set the new quota limit to 1 or more.
 Your request may require confirmation, which Google claims typically takes two business days to get.